yyyyannisz/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

 ***Model Improvements***
-Based on observations from Part 1, I improved the model by retraining it with more “Not Human” examples that previously caused false positives, such as a hoodie held in front of the camera.
-I also balanced the dataset more evenly and added some samples in dim lighting conditions to improve performance.
-After retraining, the model showed fewer false positives and more robust detection in edge cases.
-These targeted improvements demonstrate how small changes in training data can significantly impact system reliability.
+Based on the failure cases identified in Part 1, I retrained the model with a more intentionally designed dataset.
+The original version contained enough “Human” images but an insufficient variety of “Not Human” examples, which caused occasional false positives—especially when objects such as hoodies or posters resembled human shapes.
+To address this, I expanded the “Not Human” class to include more ambiguous or confusable objects, such as bulky clothing, printed faces, and desk items positioned close to the camera.
+I also collected additional samples in dim or uneven lighting, since most false negatives occurred at night when the camera struggled to capture clear visual features.
+After retraining, the updated model showed fewer false positives and significantly more stability in edge cases.
+These improvements demonstrate how targeted augmentation of the dataset can meaningfully increase robustness without changing the system’s overall architecture.

 ![Retrain Model](Retrain-Model.png)
 ![Retrain Model2](Retrain-Model2.png)

 ***Interaction Improvements***

-To enhance user interaction and make the experience feel more personal, we updated the system to provide time-specific motivational messages.
-Instead of repeating the same greeting throughout the day, the device now delivers context-aware responses—such as a gentle "Good morning!
-You've got this." or an encouraging "Good evening.
-Let’s get a bit done."—based on the current hour.
+To make the interaction feel warmer and more personal, I updated the system to deliver time-specific motivational messages.
+Instead of repeating the same greeting throughout the day, the device now chooses a context-appropriate message—for example, “Good morning!
+You’ve got this.” in the morning or “Good evening.
+Let’s get a bit done.” later at night.
+This adds subtle variability to the interaction and helps the system feel more responsive to the user’s daily rhythm.

-In addition, I enhanced the text-to-speech audio quality.
-The default voice previously sounded too robotic and detached.
-I replaced it with a more natural-sounding voice using a built-in speech synthesis tool that better conveys tone and warmth.
-This makes the motivational prompts feel more encouraging and pleasant to hear during interaction.
+I also improved the quality of the spoken audio.
+The original version used Flite’s default voice, which sounded noticeably robotic and out of place for a device meant to offer gentle encouragement.
+By switching to a more natural-sounding built-in voice, the spoken prompts now convey a friendlier tone without adding complexity to the system.
+These updates together make the interaction feel more pleasant and intentional, while still keeping the overall design lightweight and focused.

 [![Demo](thumbnail.png)](https://youtu.be/7mVEo3a3GHE)
 [![Edge Case Testing - Dim light](thumbnail.png)](https://youtube.com/shorts/XjR7BTSQimY?feature=share)
 [![Edge Case Testing - Dim light](thumbnail.png)](https://youtu.be/B8TMCJNlymg)

+***Additional Areas for Future Improvement***

+Testing highlighted several opportunities for future refinement.
+The system could benefit from a brief transitional “Checking…” state to smooth the switch between scanning and greeting, helping users form a better mental model of the device’s behavior.
+Performance in extremely low-light scenarios could also be improved with further nighttime training data.
+If higher reliability were ever required, the system could incorporate a secondary sensor—such as a passive infrared (PIR) motion detector—to complement the image classifier.
+While not necessary for a motivational desk companion, these options point toward meaningful next steps should the system be deployed in more dynamic environments.

+### Notes on AI Assistant

+For this lab, I used ChatGPT to help me summarize my design decisions and rewrite some sections into clearer paragraphs.
+All reflection points and design choices are my own.
+Also, some of my script was coded using the assistance of ChatGPT.